 This country has the party scene for the clubbing backpackers, with Budva resembling a mini-Ibiza.

-The Top of the Hill open-air club attracts the top DJs, but for some peace and quiet – the Bay of Kotor is just stunning, and the old city has excellent bay views if you can handle the steep climb.
+The Top of the Hill open-air club attracts the top DJs, but for some peace, the Bay of Kotor is just stunning, and the old city has excellent bay views if you can handle the steep climb.

 Party first at Budva, then head to Kotor to relax.
-Take the bus around the country for ease.
+For ease, take the bus around the country.

 Romania

 Traveling through Romania, you'll soon realize it's not the scenes depicted in the Dracula novels.
-There are castles here, with Peles Castle north of Bucharest being the most beautiful.
+Castles can be found here.
+Peles Castle, north of Bucharest, is the most beautiful.

 Serbia

-The funky capital of Belgrade, Serbia, has some of the best nightlife, with boat clubs along the river where the Sava and Danube Rivers meet.
-There's' enough in the capital to spend three or four days here.
+The funky capital of Belgrade, Serbia, has some of the best nightlife.
+Boat clubs are located along the river where the Sava and Danube Rivers meet.
+There's enough in the capital to spend three or four days here.

 Slovenia

 Don't overlook this tiny country.
 It may be small, but it has so much charm.
-The capital, Ljubljana, has Baroque-style architecture with musicians playing in the main square.
+The capital of Slovenia, Ljubljana, has Baroque-style architecture and musicians playing in the main square.

-Lake Bled is the place for adventure and has almost every adventure sport going and a good backpacker vibe, too.
-It doesn't take long to go anywhere in Slovenia, with the country being tiny, so don't expect to be on a bus for longer than two hours.
+Lake Bled is the place for adventure.
+It has almost every adventure sport and a good backpacker vibe, too.
+With the country being tiny, it doesn't take long to go anywhere in Slovenia, so don't expect to be on a bus for longer than two hours.

 If your final destination is Turkey, getting to Istanbul is easy, with buses operating directly from many Balkan countries.
-If you choose not to fly, a bus ticket will cost you about $40 from Skopje in Macedonia to Istanbul.
+If you choose not to fly, a bus ticket from Skopje in Macedonia to Istanbul will cost you about $40.

-So next time you plan a trip to Europe, head outside of Western Europe and visit the Balkan Peninsula instead.
+So, next time you plan a trip to Europe, consider visiting the Balkan Peninsula instead of Western Europe.